Building a Workflow(s) for a Listing

 If your listing process feels too long or confusing, you're not alone.

-Many agents try to fit everything — from prepping for a listing appointment to going under contract — into one massive workflow.
+Many agents try to cram everything — from prepping for the listing appointment to going under contract — into one massive workflow.

 But here's the truth 👇

-With Nekst's multiple workflow support, you can add each of these workflows to the same transaction as you progress through your listing process.
+With Nekst's multiple-workflow support, you can add each of these workflows to the same transaction as you move through your listing process.

-This workflow is for planning before your listing appointment — when you’re gathering details, prepping materials, and organizing your presentation.
+For planning before your listing appointment — gathering details, prepping materials, and organizing your presentation.

 🕒 Recommended Dates:

-Start Date → Today (or the day you begin prepping for the appointment)
+Start Date → Today (or the day you begin prepping)

 📋 Example Tasks:

-• Print out Pre-listing Packet and mail to house
+- Print the pre-listing packet and mail it to the house

 🕒 Recommended Dates:

-Start Date → When seller chooses to list, signs the agreement, or when prep begins
+Start Date → When the seller agrees to list, signs the agreement, or prep begins

 End Date → Listing Live Date (MLS activation)